jina-ai/jina/docs/fundamentals/jcloud/yaml-spec.md

     uses: jinahub+docker://Encoder
 ```

-### Disable gateway
+## Expose Executors

 A Flow deployment without a gateway is often used for {ref}`external-executors`, which can be shared over different Flows.
-You can disable a gateway by setting `expose_gateway: false`:
+You can expose an Executor by setting `expose: true`:

 ```{code-block} yaml
 ---